njseeto/js-algorithms/readme.md

 - Check is a number is a power of two
 - Factorial Algorithm

+### Recursion and Dynamic Programming
+- Fibonacci (with Recursion)
+- Fibonacci (with Recursion and Memoization ie: dynamic programming)

 ---
 ## Tests
 Each algorithm group will have tests: